espretto/stryng/README.md

 Stryng
 ------
-The methods available for string manipulation in javascript are scarce.
+If the necessity of manipulating strings correctly in JavaScript arises you will find yourself dealing with weird native behaviors, constructing even weirder workarounds to tweak them into being consistent and easy to handle.
 Stryng manually inherits from the built-in `String` object, detects and fixes native non-spec compliant implementations, provides polyfills fulfilling ECMA 5 and 6 standards and lastly mixes in its own set of utility functions.

 [![browser support](https://ci.testling.com/espretto/stryng.png)](https://ci.testling.com/espretto/Stryng)